NEON & CONCRETE — Story #07

 “Don’t give me any shit, Wells,” I say and push myself up onto one elbow and swallow hot spit and grimace at that smell of my burnt-out implants and the flesh that surrounds them.

 “The kid, Lucy, it was the kid.
 Boyd contacted us when you were with Conrad, something about him finding out about the Underground and me and, I don’t know.
 I guess the AI was able to hack us and he got a message through and told us what Conrad had told you and we came for you.”

 “So, you know about the kid,” I shake my head.
 “Did he survive?”

 “Yeah, we know about the kid, Lucy.
 He’s safe.
 He gave us your location and we started tracking you immediately, we had you pinpointed when you started to try and run so when you went down we were able to grab you before he did, but it wasn’t easy,” he stands up straight and turns his head to the room we’re in.

-I look around at some sort of makeshift medical bay.
-It has arched brick ceilings, dark green lighting, half-a-dozen other poor bastards on makeshift beds like the one I’m on wired up to various pieces of outdated medical equipment.
+I look around, some sort of makeshift medical bay, arched brick ceilings, dark green lighting, half-a-dozen other poor bastards on makeshift beds like the one I’m on wired up to, various pieces of outdated medical equipment.
 “I’m in the Underground,” I say.